 Drought has increased in many places.
 B.C.
 Canada is where we live, and it’s been terrible for a few years now.
-In the U.S. California, Oregon, Idaho, Washington and other states are also dealing with drought and wildfires all summer long.
+In the U.S. California, Oregon, Idaho, Washington, and other states are also dealing with drought and wildfires all summer long.
 Other places of the world have been dealing with drought for much longer.

 Drought here is a new feeling, I grew up here and don’t recall summers being like this.
 B.C.
-Canada has always been known for rich forests, rain or snow and biodiversity.
-For a couple summers in a row, we haven’t been able to go camping, enjoy as many beach days or enjoy outdoor adventures as frequently.
+Canada has always been known for rich forests, rain or snow, and biodiversity.
+For a couple of summers in a row, we haven’t been able to go camping, enjoy as many beach days or enjoy outdoor adventures as frequently.
 That’s why we moved back to the mountains, to enjoy all of those things.

 Wildfires and drought are bad for gardening and homesteading (and general life!) for many reasons: